tamasg05/openwebui_rag_base/poc/readme.txt

     It will produce an output table in csv in ./output/deepeval_metrics.csv.
 If the directory does not exist, the script will create it.

 7.)
 Running the RAGAS application
-    It is a plain python app, you can run it from the command line or IDE, it wil produce an output table in csv in ./output/ragas_per_row_metrics.csv.
-If the directory does not exist, the script will create it.
+    It is a plain python app, you can run it from the command line or IDE, it wil produce an output table in json in ./output/ragas_per_row_metrics.json and reads the input from ./input/demo_data.json.
+If the output directory does not exist, the script will create it.
+The csv output type was changed to json as the LLM can produce several-line answers with commas.

 Take care as the different tools can compute the metrics: recall, precision, faithfulness and factual_correctness in a different manner.
 See the comments added to the code.